Boro23-wq/boro-blogs/content/blog/next/Image-component-nextjs.md

 The expiration is defined by the upstream server's Cache-Control header.

-You can configure deviceSizes and imageSizes to reduce the total number of possible generated images.
+You can configure 'deviceSizes' and 'imageSizes' to reduce the total number of possible generated images.

 ## Device Variants